 Expanding product discovery with ML-powered image similarity search

 With an online catalog of over 1M SKUs and a multi-billion dollar e-commerce store, things were going well for the online retailer.
-But then again, they could always be better.
-Their search engine’s relevancy was not ideal, hurting their shoppers’ ability to discover the right products and lowering conversion rates.
+However, their search engine’s relevancy was not ideal, hurting their shoppers’ ability to discover the right products and lowering conversion rates.

-In the blog we’ll share how such an engine can be designed and trained to address visual similarity search and automated image-based catalog attribution using computer vision and machine learning.
+In this blog post, we’ll share how such an engine can be designed and trained to address visual similarity search and automated image-based catalog attribution using computer vision and machine learning.

 Similarity use cases